phunware/maas-ads-android-sdk/README.md

     String adtext = json.optString("adtext");
     String cta = json.optString("cta");

-    // use the data to build a view item of your own design...
+    // Use the data to build a view item of your own design.
 }
 ````